mayouni/stzlib/libraries/stzlib/doc/narrations/stz-readability-writability-narration.md

 The `RemoveAll()` function exemplifies this active approach by directly acting on the object, akin to how a verb conveys immediate action in natural language.

 Implicitly, the interaction adopts a *conversational* style: the program communicates with the `stzString` object, `o1`, as if addressing a person.
 It's as though saying, **"o1, remove all 'x's, please!"**—reminiscent of calling someone by name to request an action, as in, "**Dan!
-Come here, please.**"
+Remove these from the floor, please.**"

 ## Function Passive Form: Transformations Without Side Effects